 Whether you’re exploring the best places in England, traversing the Scottish Highlands, or seeing the beautiful spots of Wales, there is a pretty big mix of national parks to choose from.
 Better still, many of them are relatively easy to get to if travelling by train, car or bus.

-Whether you are in England, Scotland, or Wales, there are an abundance of national parks to choose from, with many within trudging distance by train, bus or when creating your epic British road trip.
+Honestly, they’re just beautiful and there are so many gorgeous spots.
 Expect blustery cliffs, misty moors, and mostly untouched landscapes that’ll inspire every traveller to our wonderful country.

-Exmoor National park actually used to be an upscale area of royal hunting ground that the King and Queens used to hunt.
-Nowadays expect 267 square miles of glorious woodlands, moors, and lush valleys – all safe in the knowledge that you wont be hunted down by an overzealous Queen!
+Exmoor National park actually used to be an upscale area of royal hunting ground that the King and Queens used to hunt (way back in the day).

-3) See the magical landscape of the North York Moors National Park
+3) Stroll through North York Moors National Park

 4) Walk the coast at South Downs National Park